CER-REC/conditions/app/components/CircleContainer/README.md

 ```
 ## Interaction Requirements

-The component may need to accept the behaviour of a button.
-This is acheived by
+The component may need to accept the behavior of a button.
+This is achieved by
 using the prop: onClick.
 The onClick prop accepts a functions that should implement the needed behavior
 for a click event.

-## Extra Refactorings:
+## Extra Refactoring:
-// pass porps onCLick into a function to check and return
+// pass props onCLick into a function to check and return
 Refactor the handleInteraction to do checking inside the method
 {...handleInteraction(props.onClick)}